 - You’ve crunched the numbers for retirement and have realized the impact of adding a few hundred dollars more each month to your retirement fund.

-And if you want to know what is a good side hustle, I’ve got you…
+And if you want to know what makes a side hustle a good one, I’ve got you…

 The best side hustle ideas are flexible and pay well for the work you’re doing.
 I personally like the ones that are scalable (as in ones you can build into a much larger business), but not everyone is looking for a new career.